ahmedtayseer303/Omnifood-Project/README.md

 # Omnifood-Project
-Web page for a company that sell healty diets
+A web page for a company that sells healthy meals and diets